alexharris/ahwd/src/about.md

     <div class="full-width grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3 gap-16 mx-auto mt-8">
         <div class="card">
             <h3 class="">1.
 Discovery</h3>
-            <p>Many projects benefit from a robust phase in which we can work together to articulate your goals, discuss strategy, and create a plan.</p>
+            <p>Many projects benefit from a robust phase in which we can work together to articulate your goals, discuss strategy, research options and create a plan.</p>
         </div>
         <div class="card">
             <h3 class="">2.
 Design</h3>
-            <p>For simple projects, I can often do the design myself.
+            <p>For some projects, I can do the design myself.
 For more involved projects or those requiring a rebrand, I will bring on a designer to work with us to make your site beautiful.</p>
         </div>
         <div class="card">
             <h3 class="">3.
 Build</h3>